 14.3 Period for giving access to Personal Information

-We will endeavour to respond to your request for access to Personal Information within a reasonable period of time after the date we have verified your identity in accordance with section 14.2 (Adequate verification etc.).
+We will endeavour to respond to your request for access to your Personal Information within a reasonable period of time after the date we have verified your identity in accordance with section 14.2 (Adequate verification etc).

 If for any reason we cannot or we refuse to give access to your Personal Information within the above timeframe, we will give you a written notice that sets out the reason for the refusal and/or the reasons we are unable to provide access within the above timeframe.
 If necessary, we may request you to agree to an extension of time to give access.